TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tsn_gptp_tr.md

 In this example, connected Host PC is configured to force gPTP grand master role, so that the DUT becomes time_receiver (i.e. gPTP slave) mode.
 Yang based configuration is also supported.
 Currently File System is not supported, will be added in future releases.

 In this example, We use dedicated Rx and Tx DMA channels for gPTP traffic.
-This example is supported in both ICSSG Switch and Dual Mac modes.
+This example is supported in both ICSSG Switch and Dual MAC modes.
-In ICSSG Dual Mac mode, Currently only Mac Port 1 is supported for gPTP.
+In ICSSG Dual MAC mode, Currently only Mac Port 1 is supported for gPTP.

 Along with PTP traffic, application also handles non-PTP traffic in a separate RTOS task and DMA Channel.
 Received non-PTP packets are echoed back by the application.